 Figure 17.
 Wind speed estimation error histograms of the wind speed estimators.
-Both the I&I and the proposed power balance wind speed estimation error distributions.
+Both the I&I and the proposed power balance wind speed estimator are shown to have similar wind speed estimation error distributions.
 Subtle differences are also shown for both the I&I and the proposed power balance wind speed estimator, where the former has slightly higher occurrences at the histograms' tails due to the higher noise level, while the latter has slightly higher occurrences at the center of the distributions.